Inflation in non-local hybrid metric-Palatini gravity: Friedmann-Lema i tre-Robertson-Walker cosmology

 In this section we specialize the analysis to models with $V(\Box^{-1}\pal)=0$.
 As discussed in Sec.~\ref{sec: 3}, such a condition does not affect the dynamical stability of the theory, but just deprives the global potential of the dependence on the field $\Psi$.
 Furthermore, we consider for the local $f(R)$ ($f(\pal)$) part a simple quadratic correction to the standard GR term, with hybrid non-localities given by the function $G$.
 That amounts to consider actions of the form

 which by following the procedure described in Sec.~\ref{sec: 3} result in the Einstein frame potential:

 The existence of a global minimum is a necessary property we demand in broad terms the potential to be endowed with, in order for the slow-rolling phase to terminate at some point in the trajectories' space for the scalar fields and the reheating stage to be possible to settle.
 By inspection of Eq.~\eqref{eq: potential lin nonloc coupling0}, we see then that for $\sigma_1=1$ the potential $Y_1$ is independent of the field $\Phi$, so that at least in the $\Phi$-direction the fields are expected to keep to slow roll, even if eventually they reach the minimum in the subspace spanned by $\Psi$ and $\Xi$.
-In this work we are mainly interested in slow-rolling realizations of inflationary scenarios, and we leave for a subsequent analysis the discussion of alternative mechanisms in multi-field cosmology, e.g. ultra-slow roll, hybrid or rapid turn inflation.
+In this work, we are mainly interested in slow-rolling realizations of inflationary scenarios, and we leave for a subsequent analysis the discussion of alternative mechanisms in multi-field cosmology, e.g. ultra-slow roll, hybrid or rapid turn inflation.
 Our primary goal is indeed to demonstrate that a hybrid non-local extension of standard $f(R)$ gravity is theoretically compatible with an inflationary paradigm at least at the level of background dynamics, so that we look for the simplest realization of such a configuration, leaving aside for the moment the issues related to the role of perturbations.
 For all these reasons, we consider from now on only the case $\sigma_2=0$, where the potential $Y_2$ simplifies in

-In general, we seek for a well-shaped plateau potential with a minimum to enable inflation to occur.
-Then, by requiring the potential to be positive we obtain the constraints $a_2>0$ and $b_2>0$, with $a_2$ determining the location of the minimum and $\frac{1}{b_2}$ the height of the potential.
+In general, we seek a well-shaped plateau potential with a minimum to enable inflation to occur by choosing, in the numerical implementations, suitable values for $a_2$ and $b_2$.
+However, the shape of the potential is not tightly constrained by these chosen values.
+Indeed, by requiring the potential to be positive we obtain the constraints $a_2>0$ and $b_2>0$, with $a_2$ determining the location of the minimum and $\frac{1}{b_2}$ the height of the potential.
 For this configuration the no-ghost condition can be rearranged as